Efficient Love

 Later, when I was living directly on the beach at Clearwater Beach, Florida, the dynamic shifted when my profile picture changed to one taken of me on the balcony of my condo showing my 180° panoramic view of the Gulf of Mexico.
 Once the website showed that location, I remember receiving over one hundred emails almost immediately from women claiming to be perfect matches and eager to come “visit” for a first date.

-More about that in the book…Hint: It was highly doubtful whether any of those were actually interested in me…except for one exception…
+More about that in the book…Hint: It was highly doubtful whether any of those were actually interested in me…except for one wonderful exception…

-A significant portion of the 1,200 “first dates” were live video dates long before iPhones or FaceTime were common.
+A significant portion of the 1,200 “first dates” were live video dates long before iPhones or FaceTime were even invented.
 These were scheduled only after substantive email exchanges suggested there might be mutual alignment across what eventually became the Six Lists – my three and her three.
 The email responses I was getting were so massive that I rarely, if ever, had a video call with someone I didn’t believe was a mutual match.
 I didn’t have the time.
 And, frankly, I got where I did not want to end up with strong mutual chemistry that would once again turn into another dead-end relationship.
 So for me, these live video dates were ones I considered to be genuine dates.
 In today’s world, 20+ years later, I certainly understand the perspective is different.
 However, back then, as today, most of you know how powerful online romantic relationships can become – even if you never meet.

 Let’s Talk Honestly About Chemistry